offthedial/site/src/pages/faq.md

 This is a setting that comes default with smash.gg and there is no way to disable it, so make sure you check in for every match you play!

-#### What is the IDTGA league?

-So we have a simple leaderboard for players who often play in the tournament and to group the tournaments on a single page.

 #### I’ve just finished a season of IDTGA, what do I do now?

-If you’re playing in Swiss or Round Robin, make sure that all your rounds are completed.
-If you didn’t make the finals feel free to watch the rest of the stream on [twitch](https://twitch.tv/offthedial).
+If you’re playing in Swiss, make sure that all your rounds are completed.
+If you didn’t make the finals feel free to watch the rest of the stream on [Twitch](https://twitch.tv/offthedial).
 Shortly after the tournament finishes, a feedback forum will be released.
 We would appreciate it if you gave honest feedback that can improve the next season.

 ## Weakest Link